Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 The Carrousel is an underground entrance that connects the museum with the shopping centre and its large selection of shops near the Louvre and restaurants in the vicinity of the Louvre.

 The entrance to the Carrousel du Louvre is located at 99 rue de Rivoli.
-You can access the Carrousel du Louvre from the Palais Royal-Musée du Louvre metro station on lines 1 and 7, or walk straight down Rue de Rivoli.
+You can access the Carrousel du Louvre from the Palais Royal-Musée du Louvre metro station on lines 1 and 7, or walk directly along Rue de Rivoli.

-The Pyramid is the main entrance to the Louvre and, as such, is also usually the busiest entry point to the museum.
-If you haven't bought your tickets in advance and you are in high season, you may find yourself waiting for a long time (up to 3 hours).
+The Pyramid is the main entrance to the Louvre and also the busiest entry point.
+If you are going to enter through this entrance, I recommend more than ever to buy tickets for the Louvre Museum in advance, otherwise you may have to wait for a long time (up to 3 hours perfectly).

-Even with a pre-purchased ticket, you may have to wait longer than you would like.
-So, if you are determined to see the pyramid, I recommend a quick stroll through the palace courtyard, take a photo in front of the striking glass entrance before heading to another, less crowded entry point.
+Even with a ticket bought in advance you may have to wait a long time.
+So if you are determined to see the pyramid, I recommend taking a quick stroll through the palace courtyard and taking a photo in front of the striking glass entrance before heading to another, less crowded entry point.

-At the Crystal Pyramid, there are four different lines with different colours:
+There are four different entrance lines at the Crystal Pyramid with different colours:

 • Yellow line: for visitors with special passes, such as annual visitor cards or tourist cards.

-• Orange line: For visitors without a ticket (you might want to know the entrance fees to the museum).
+• Orange line: for visitors without a ticket (it would be good to know the entrance fees to the museum beforehand).

 The fact that it is a little-known entrance is mainly due to its appearance and location.
 It has nothing to do with the precious crystals that make up the pyramid of the main entrance.
-Therefore, if your intention is not to take a photo of the pyramid, but to enter as soon as possible, I recommend this door.
+So, if your intention is not to take a photo of the pyramid, but to get in as soon as possible, I recommend this door.

-The Porte des Lions Louvre entrance is at the southern end of the museum, which runs parallel to the Seine, and leads directly to the sculpture section.
+The Porte des Lions Louvre entrance is at the southern end of the museum, the same one that runs parallel to the Seine, and leads directly to the sculpture section.

-Entrance to the Louvre at Porte de Richelieu is reserved for tour groups or Louvre visitors with membership passes.
+Entry to the Louvre at Porte de Richelieu is reserved for tour groups or for Louvre visitors with membership passes.

-If neither of these categories apply to you, then you will need to choose a different entrance to access the museum.
-If this is the case, note that the entrance is located on the Passage Richelieu, the avenue north of the pyramid that links the courtyard of the palace to Rue de Rivoli.
+If neither of these categories apply to you, then you will need to choose a different ticket to access the museum.
+If this is your case, note that the entrance is located on the Passage Richelieu, the avenue north of the pyramid that connects the courtyard of the palace with Rue de Rivoli.

 If you want to take a group tour of the Louvre, you can book spaces on the Louvre's official website.
 You will have the option of taking a tour of the Louvre with an official Louvre tour guide or you can hire your own and reserve a time slot to visit the museum.